IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 title: System UI
 ---

-Like everything in IndiGO, its UI also consists of plugins:
+Like everything in TomTom IndiGO, its UI also consists of plugins:
 [_frontend_ plugins](/indigo/documentation/development/frontend-plugins).
 They expose _panels_ which
 contain a visual user interface for the functionality within the frontend's domain.
 These panels can be seen as pieces of the complete user interface.
-To enable a high degree of flexibility within the IndiGO framework, there is no direct coupling between different frontends or their panels, allowing plugins to be independently added, removed or replaced.
+To enable a high degree of flexibility within the TomTom IndiGO framework, there is no direct coupling between different frontends or their panels, allowing plugins to be independently added, removed or replaced.

-Even though frontends are not coupled, IndiGO presents the frontend panels to users in a cohesive way.
+Even though frontends are not coupled, TomTom IndiGO presents the frontend panels to users in a cohesive way.
 The _system UI_ is a plugin that decides when to show which panel and defines the container to place the panels in.
-In common usage, each `Activity` uses a single system UI instance in its content view; IndiGO provides [`IviActivity`](TTIVI_INDIGO_API) that does just that.
+In common usage, each `Activity` uses a single system UI instance in its content view; TomTom IndiGO provides [`IviActivity`](TTIVI_INDIGO_API) that does just that.
 Different system UIs can be used per display, hosted in multiple or a single `Activity`.

 ## The Model-View-ViewModel pattern (MVVM) used in the system UI